galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Multispecies_tutorial.md

 2. Selectionning one specific species and show all corresponding data
 > {:selectionning one specific species and show all corresponding data}
 3. Creating a chart showing more than one occurrence
-> {:creating a cart showing more than one occurrence}
+> {:creating a chart showing more than one occurrence}

 # Step 1: Pre-processing